This 13-metre-long handscroll shows the bustling life of the theatre district of Edo (today's Tokyo) around 1700.

 As this handscroll is 13 metres long, it would have been unrolled one section at a time for close-up viewing.
 The handscroll will be displayed one section at a time in our gallery, and this will change over time.

 The handscroll format is compact and portable, and its continuous surface allows for effective storytelling.
-Watch this short video to find out more about how this style of painting was appreciated in Japan.
+Watch this short video to find out more about how this type of painting was appreciated in Japan.

 The artist's signature - 'Picture by the Japanese artist Furuyama Moromasa' - and his red seal appear at the end of the handscroll.
 Furuyama Moromasa (active 1700–1748) was a painter and print designer of imagery depicting the popular entertainments in the city of Edo.
 He was grandson of the renowned artist Hishikawa Moronobu (1618–94), who had founded this genre.